jackwarner/watson-docker/README.md

 # Neill Watson, PhD Research Questionnaires

-Instructions for running Neill Watson's customized LimeSurvey installtion inside a Docker Container on AWS Elastic Beanstalk.
+Instructions for running Neill Watson's customized LimeSurvey installation inside a Docker Container on AWS Elastic Beanstalk.

-## Run the App
+## Install the App on Amazon Elastic Beanstalk
 Follow the steps below to deploy the demo application to an Elastic Beanstalk Docker environment.
 Accept the default settings unless indicated otherwise in the steps below:

 1. Download the ZIP file from the [Releases section](https://github.com/awslabs/eb-demo-php-simple-app/releases) of this repository.